25th October 2017

 This event is a workshop within the Joint Meeting of the British Division of the IAP and the Pathological Society of Great Britain and Ireland.

 Place: Dublin, Ireland

 26th May 2015

 Workshop: Information Technology in Digital Pathology

 Targeting academic and industry experts working in the field of Digital Pathology, this workshop will provide the opportunity to generate and discuss different analysis methods, case study examples and procedures.
 This will also allow the participants to fully understand the Information Technology (IT) techniques and image analysis tools that can be successfully applied to digital pathology.
 The topics cover different aspects related to The European Federation for Medical Informatics (EFMI) working groups, such as, MIP (Medical Image Processing), IDeS (Information and decision Support in Biomedical and Health Care) and THI (Translational Health Informatics).

-This event is a satellity workshop to MIE conference.
+This event is a satellite workshop to (Medical Informatics Europe) MIE conference.

 Organisers: VUHSK, UNIUD, UCLM, SESCAM, SAS, TG

 Workshop: Hands and Eyes on Digital Pathology I